creosoteshadow/CompactHash/README.md

 They designed for high throughput (targeting ~10 GB/s on modern hardware) while passing the full SMHasher test suite — a de-facto standard for evaluating non-cryptographic hashes.

+### Goals
-Goals: clean, minimal, and focused on correctness + speed.
+Clean, minimal, and focused on correctness + speed.

+### Status
-Status: Works with MSWindows/MSVC, not tested on other systems.
+Works with MSWindows/MSVC, not tested on other systems.
 Passes SMHasher/rurban.

-Performance / Quality
+### Performance / Quality
   - Preliminary benchmarks show throughput around 10 GB/s on typical desktop CPUs (exact numbers depend on hardware, compiler flags, and workload).
   - Full results (all tests passing) are committed in SMHasher_results.txt.
       - No collisions or failures observed in the standard suite.